Sk1mble/fate-core-official/README.md

 ## 1 What Is Fate Core Official?

 When I started using Foundry VTT, I found an existing system for Fate Core and Fate Accelerated by Nick East.
 The stress tracks specific to Fate Condensed and some other technology I needed like custom conditions wasn't supported in Nick's system, so I built some modules of my own to provide that functionality as a stopgap while Nick finishes working on Fate Condensed.
-Later, Nick decided to take a break from it to work on his own projects, so I decided to create my own implemnetation of Fate Core that had all of the features I wanted.
+Later, Nick decided to take a break from it to work on his own projects, so I decided to create my own implementation of Fate Core that had all of the features I wanted.
 This is that system.

 ### Who should use this system?